Lemon Grove Middle School

-Lemon Grove Academy Middle School is a middle school located in Lemon Grove, California.
+Lemon Grove Academy Middle School is a middle school in Lemon Grove, California.
 The school is managed by the Lemon Grove School District.
 Lemon Grove Academy Middle's mascot is the Wolf.

-This school has been indicted for failing to meet No Child Left Behind benchmarks, particularly in reading.

 New promotion requirements

 New requirements were adapted June 2008.
 To graduate from 8th grade, students have to earn 2.0 GPA in both citizenship and academic grades.
 In 2008 students were able to graduate with a 1.5 GPA.